dv-smith/my-portfolio/README.md

 # 🛡️ Offensive Security Portfolio

-This repo is where I keep track of everything I'm learning as I get deeper into offensive security — from hands-on labs to scripting, CTFs, and everything in between.
-I'm building this up as I prepare for certs like the PJPT and work toward landing a real role in pentesting.
+This repository tracks my journey into offensive security — hands-on labs, CTFs, scripts, and notes from real learning and practice.
+I’m building my skills one step at a time, focusing on practical testing, documentation, and clear methodology.

 ---